ashukla21/DRL_REDQ_Project/README.md

 LINK HERE

 ## Data and reproducing figures in REDQ
-We reproduced the figures shown in the paper, which can all be located under the the plot_utils folder.
+We reproduced the figures the authors discussed in the paper, which can all be located under the the plot_utils folder.
 We used their dataset: https://drive.google.com/file/d/11mjDYCzp3T1MaICGruySrWd-akr-SVJp/view?usp=sharing, (Google Drive Link, ~80 MB)

 ## Steps that we followed to rectreate the results from the paper